 - 1 cup desiccated coconut

-- 1/4 cup pepitas
+- ¼ cup pepitas

-- 1/2 cup sunflower seeds
+- ½ cup sunflower seeds

-- 1/2 cup sultanas
+- ½ cup sultanas

-- 1/4 cup chia seeds
+- ¼ cup chia seeds

-- 1/4 cup dried cranberries
+- ¼ cup dried blueberries, cranberries or apricot

-- 3 tbs tahini
+- 3 tbsp tahini

-- 3-4 tbs coconut oil
+- 3-4 tbsp coconut oil

-- 1 tsp vanilla bean paste
+- 1 tsp vanilla optional

-- Line a 15 x 25cm slice tin with baking paper.
+- Line a 15 x 25cm (6 x 10 inches) slice tin with baking paper.

-Pour the ingredients into the slice tin and use a metal spoon to firmly press them down.
+- Place the mixture into a slice tin and use a metal spoon or your fingers to firmly press it down.
+Place the slice into the fridge until set (overnight, or at least 2 hours).